American Council for Judaism: Postwar anti-Zionist campaign

-Following World War II, with the question of Palestine's future being considered, the ACJ continued to support a joint Jewish-Arab state rather than a Jewish state in Palestine, and opposed dispossessing the Arabs who were then living in Palestine.
+The creation of the State of Israel in 1948 led to internal conflict within the ACJ.
+Founder Louis Wolsey resigned, urging recognition of Israel as a political reality.
+Nevertheless, the Council continued to argue that Israel was not the homeland of American Jews, but a foreign state.
+Lessing Rosenwald urged that U.S. support for Israel be conditioned on the development of inclusive Israeli nationalism.Following World War II, with the question of Palestine's future being considered, the ACJ continued to support a joint Jewish–Arab state rather than a Jewish state in Palestine, and opposed dispossessing the Arabs who were then living in Palestine.
 The presidency of the ACJ was accepted by the well-known philanthropist Lessing J. Rosenwald, who took the lead in urging the creation of a unitary democratic state in Mandatory Palestine in American policy-making circles.
-Rosenwald testified before the Anglo-American Committee of Inquiry in 1946, urged the creation of a unitary Jewish-Arab state in Palestine, and allowing Jewish immigration to Palestine to continue only upon "renunciation of the claim that Jews possess unlimited national right to the land, and that the country shall take the form of a racial or theocratic state," and said that the United States and other UN member states should allow more Jewish immigration to solve the European-Jewish refugee problem.
+Rosenwald testified before the Anglo-American Committee of Inquiry in 1946, urged the creation of a unitary Jewish–Arab state in Palestine, and allowing Jewish immigration to Palestine to continue only upon "renunciation of the claim that Jews possess unlimited national right to the land, and that the country shall take the form of a racial or theocratic state," and said that the United States and other UN member states should allow more Jewish immigration to solve the European–Jewish refugee problem.
 It later endorsed the Committee of Inquiry's recommendations, including that Palestine become neither a Jewish or Arab state and the admittance of 100,000 Jewish refugees into Palestine.
 In addition, it opposed the establishment of a Jewish state anywhere else in the world, not just in Palestine.
 The ACJ's official position was that European Jews should be rehabilitated by restoring their civil, political, and economic security.
 To demonstrate that American Zionists did not represent the views of American Jewry, the ACJ sent anti-Zionist letters to various government officials.